abhinay141/amazon-fine-food-reviews-senti-analysis/README.md

-the optimal k was chosen through 10-fold cross validation, i.e.the k-value for which the misclassification error was the lowest , an accuracy of over 90% was achieved for each of the featurizations, don't worry the accuracy was achieved on the test data, don't worry about over fitting.
+the optimal k was chosen through 10-fold cross validation, i.e.the k-value for which the misclassification error was the lowest , an accuracy of over 90% was achieved for each of the featurizations, don't worry the accuracy was achieved on the test data, don't worry about over fitting. the improved model has been added to the repository.